FiditeNemini/artcraft/docs/README.md

       //
       // If set, the value will always be lowercase, alphanumeric ASCII characters
       // only.
 (We don't allow hyphens or underscores since we don't know the parameters
       // or limitations of your input system.
-We don't want to create problems.)
+We don't want to create problems for you.)
       //
       // Field type: `string | null`
       "maybe_suggested_unique_bot_command": "frieza",